The-Foreigners/The-Foreigners.github.io/objectives.md

 - Review items:
   - Count attunements: armor, weapon, staff, wand

-- Prepare Gentle Repose to capture deceased Wyrmlords to revive later, Nyett Toothsharp in particular.
+- Prepare Gentle Repose
+  - Capture deceased Wyrmlords to revive later, Nyett Toothsharp in particular.
+  - Preserve acid gland from dragon.

 - Check in on Garath Primo with Kuldera Academy on the 1st.